ttduongdo/pizza-hangman/README.md

 4. Use the `cd` command to navigate to the directory where you downloaded the game files.
 For example, if you downloaded the game to the
 /Users/dothuyduong/Downloads/pizza-hangman/ directory, you can use the following command:

-cd /Users/dothuyduong/Downloads/pizza-hangman/
+`cd /Users/dothuyduong/Downloads/pizza-hangman/`

 5. Execute the following command to start the game:

-python3 main.py
+`python3 main.py`

 The game will then start and graphic window should open.
-You can use the graphic window to interact with the game and put your answers in the console window.
+You can use the graphic window to interact with the game and put your answers down in the console window.

 Author: Duong Do